philsturgeon/phil.tech/src/content/tech-climate.md

 It's also worth noting, that just because you get on a "green cloud", that doesn't mean you can just use as much energy as you like.
 Regardless of if the host is matched by or powered by renewable energy, you still want to make your applications and infrastructures as efficient as possible.
 Why?
 Long story, well explained in _["Do you want to be powered-by renewables?
 The answer is no."](https://devblogs.microsoft.com/sustainable-software/do-you-want-to-be-powered-by-renewables-the-answer-is-no/)_ by [Asim Hussain](https://twitter.com/jawache).

+Take a look at [Cloud Carbon Calculator](https://www.cloudcarbonfootprint.org/) to get an idea of the emissions coming from your cloud usage.
+Switching to greener providers is one thing, but using the cloud infrastructure more effectively can be helpful too.
+Doing both is ideal, but either one is a good start.

 ### Sustainable Infrastructure

 <!-- TODO Autoscaling back down to zero, not just to save money, but to reduce emissions.  -->